cockroachdb/docs/v23.1/performance-recipes.md

 ##### Reduce transaction contention

-Because [contention](performance-best-practices-overview.html#transaction-contention) affects your cluster performance, and is often reported after it has already resolved, preventing contention is highly effective:
+[Contention](performance-best-practices-overview.html#transaction-contention) is often reported after it has already resolved.
+Therefore, preventing contention before it affects your cluster's performance is a more effective approach:

 {% include {{ page.version.version }}/performance/reduce-contention.md %}